 CVE-2026-5848: Code Injection in jeecgboot JimuReport

 CVE-2026-5848 is a medium severity code injection vulnerability in jeecgboot JimuReport versions up to 2.
 3. 0.
-It affects the DriverManager. getConnection function within the /drag/onlDragDataSource/testConnection component of the Data Source Handler.
-Manipulating the dbUrl argument can lead to code injection, and the vulnerability can be exploited remotely.
-The vendor has acknowledged the issue and plans to release a fix in a future update.
-No official patch is currently available, and no known exploits are reported in the wild.
+It affects the DriverManager. getConnection function in the Data Source Handler component, where manipulation of the dbUrl argument can lead to code injection.
+The vulnerability can be exploited remotely without user interaction and requires high privileges.
+The vendor has confirmed the issue and plans to release a fix in an upcoming version, but no patch is currently available.
+Exploit details have been made public, increasing the risk of exploitation.

 AI Analysis